Post-selection inference for penalized M-estimators via score thinning: Introduction

 We now turn to approaches that split the data into two independent sets, so that the first can be used to select a model and the second to conduct inference.
-A major advantage of such approaches over the aforementioned (randomized) conditional selective inference approaches is that no bespoke methods for inference are required, i.e., the details of the selection procedure are unimportant.
-Provided that $n>1$ independent and identically-distributed random variables are available, sample splitting~\citep{cox_note_1975} is a straightforward option.
-However, if the observations are not identically distributed or the sample size is insufficient for numerically stable estimation, then sample splitting can be unattractive or inapplicable \citep{rasines_splitting_2023,dharamshi_generalized_2025}.
-Recent proposals have generalized sample splitting: \citet{robins_adaptive_2006} and \citet{rasines_splitting_2023} show that a single Gaussian random variable $Y$ with unknown mean and known variance can be split into two independent Gaussians $Y^{(1)}$ and $Y^{(2)}$. \citet{neufeld_data_2024} and \citet{dharamshi_generalized_2025} generalize this idea to a much broader set of distributions and refer to this generalization as ``data thinning''.
+A major advantage of such approaches over the aforementioned (randomized) conditional selective inference approaches is that no bespoke methods for inference are required, i.e., valid inference can be obtained using standard inference methods and software, e.g., \verb=glm= and \verb=glmnet= in \verb=R= \citep{friedman_regularization_2010}.
+Provided that multiple independent and identically-distributed random variables are available, sample splitting~\citep{cox_note_1975} is a straightforward option.
+However, if the observations are not independent then sample splitting is not applicable.
+Even if they are independent, sample splitting can be unattractive if they are not identically distributed, or if the sample size is very small~\citep{rasines_splitting_2023, dharamshi_generalized_2025}.
+Recent proposals have moved beyond sample splitting: \citet{robins_adaptive_2006} show that a single Gaussian random variable $Y$ with unknown mean and known variance can be split into two independent Gaussians $Y^{(1)}$ and $Y^{(2)}$; this fact was subsequently applied to construct confidence intervals~\citep{tian_selective_2018, rasines_splitting_2023} and to estimate prediction error~\citep{tian_prediction_2020, oliveira_unbiased_2024} after model selection. \citet{leiner_data_2025} further considered a similar decomposition in the Poisson case, while \citet{neufeld_data_2024} and \citet{dharamshi_generalized_2025} generalize this idea to a much broader set of distributions and refer to this generalization as ``data thinning''.